Ryan Reynolds: Acting style and public image

-It Ends with Us controversy

-The production of It Ends with Us (2024) became embroiled in controversy due to conflicts between Lively and the film's director, Justin Baldoni.
-According to Lively, Reynolds wrote a significant portion of dialogue for a rooftop scene featuring her in April 2023 without Baldoni's knowledge.
-Speculation about a rift between Lively and Baldoni grew on social media, particularly on TikTok, where the book of the same name had gained massive popularity within the BookTok community.

-On January 16, 2025, Baldoni filed a $400 million civil lawsuit against Reynolds and Lively, alleging extortion, defamation, and invasion of privacy.
-The lawsuit claims that Lively threatened to make false sexual harassment allegations and withdraw from the production to gain creative control over the film, ultimately excluding Baldoni from the process and barring him from the film's premiere.
-Baldoni further asserted that Lively, Reynolds, and their publicist engaged in a coordinated effort to damage his reputation and shift the film's focus away from raising awareness about domestic violence.
-In response, Reynolds filed a motion to be dismissed from Baldoni's lawsuit in March 2025, claiming to have no involvement in the matter outside of supporting Lively.
-He also rejected the claim that the character Nicepool (as portrayed in Deadpool & Wolverine) was a caricature of Baldoni.
+Blake Lively, Reynolds' wife, was an actor and producer in the 2024 film It Ends with Us.
+After Lively filed a complaint with the California Civil Rights Department and a subsequent lawsuit alleging that director Justin Baldoni created a hostile workplace, Baldoni filed a $400 million countersuit against Reynolds and Lively, alleging extortion, defamation, and invasion of privacy.

+In March 2025, Reynolds filed a motion to be dismissed from Baldoni's lawsuit, claiming to have no involvement in the matter outside of supporting Lively.
+Baldoni's lawsuit was dismissed in June 2025.

 Personal life

 Reynolds began dating singer Alanis Morissette in 2002 after meeting her at Drew Barrymore's birthday party, and the couple announced their engagement in 2004.
 In February 2007, their representatives confirmed they had mutually decided to call their engagement off.
 Morissette later revealed that her seventh studio album Flavors of Entanglement (2008) was inspired by the heartbreak of their break-up, with the song "Torch" specifically written about Reynolds.
 Shortly after his breakup with Morissette, Reynolds began dating actress Scarlett Johansson in April 2007.
 The couple announced their engagement in May 2008 and married in September of that year in a private ceremony in Vancouver Island.
 On December 14, 2010, they announced their separation.
 They filed for divorce in Los Angeles on December 23.
 Their divorce was finalized in July 2011.